Visualizing worldwide influenza and SARS-CoV-2 activity over time

 The animated timeline above shows how influenza activity travels across the globe.
 It shows monthly changes in influenza activity per country, and because it does this for all the countries in the world, it shows the spatial and temporal pattern of influenza activity across the globe.

 But the level of detail is limited.
 Some large countries have complex regional patterns of influenza activity.
-For example, as influenza activity in the northern part of India peaks in February and starts coming down in March it starts increasing in the southern and then central parts of the country to peak there in July and August.
+For example, as influenza activity peaks in the northern part of India in February and then starts coming down in March, it starts increasing in the southern and then central parts of the country to peak there in July and August.
 Such level of detail is lost by using only national and not local data.